-Using events with Application and Project objects
+Using Events with Application and Project Objects

 Event procedures in the Project object are available for any open project.
 To write event procedures for the Application object, you must create a new object using the WithEvents keyword in a class module.
-The following steps show how to create and test a simple application event handler:
+The following steps show how to create and test a simple application event handler.

 Run the TestNewProjectEvent macro.
 The macro calls the Projects.Add method twice—once through the TestClass object and once directly through the Application object.
 When the Project application creates the first project, the result is a Microsoft Project dialog box with the message You created the Project2 project.
-When you choose OK, Project creates the second project and shows another dialog box with the message You created the Project3 project.
+When you click OK, Project creates the second project and shows another dialog box with the message You created the Project3 project.

 For application-level events, register event handlers after you set Application.Visible = True.